Lawsuit: McCarrick victim told pope of sex abuse in 1988

 The suit names the Diocese of Metuchen and the Archdiocese of Newark as defendants, alleging gross negligence.
 It also accuses McCarrick of assault, battery and infliction of emotional distress, and seeks unspecified damages.

-A spokeswoman for the Archdiocese of Newark said in an email that it is reviewing the lawsuit and that it will “continue to do all we can to promote the healing of victims, to enact structures of accountability, and to provide greater transparency into the activities of the Archdiocese of Newark.”
+The Archdiocese of Newark did not immediately comment on the lawsuit.
 Barry Coburn, an attorney for McCarrick, said in an email Thursday that he would be unable to comment until he learned more about the case.
 In the past, McCarrick has denied Grein’s allegations.

 The New York lawsuit, filed in August, named the Archdiocese of New York but not McCarrick directly.